strike127/hookerwebapp/README.md

 >>~~type of scan, compound, date, status~~

-(can display all data correctly, just need to update existing record for each step order->synth->complete instead of creating new records)
+~~(can display all data correctly, just need to update existing record for each step order->synth->complete instead of creating new records)~~ records now update correctly